apache/arrow-site/_posts/2025-10-23-introducing-arrow-avro.md

 ## Closing

-`arrow-avro` brings a purpose‑built, vectorized bridge connecting Arrow-rs and Avro that covers Object Container Files (OCF), Single‑Object Encodings (SOE), and the Confluent/Apicurio Schema Registry wire formats.
+`arrow-avro` brings a purpose‑built, vectorized bridge connecting Arrow-rs and Avro that covers Object Container Files (OCF), Single‑Object Encoding (SOE), and the Confluent/Apicurio Schema Registry wire formats.
 This means you can now keep your ingestion paths columnar for both batch files and streaming systems.
 The reader and writer APIs shown above are now available for you to use with the v57.0.0 release of `arrow-rs`.

 This work is part of the ongoing Arrow‑rs effort to implement first-class Avro support in Rust.
 We'd love your feedback on real‑world use-cases, workloads, and integrations.
 We also welcome contributions, whether that's issues, benchmarks, or PRs.
 To follow along or help, open an [issue on GitHub](https://github.com/apache/arrow-rs/issues) and/or track [Add Avro Support](https://github.com/apache/arrow-rs/issues/4886) in `apache/arrow-rs`.